 In 2009, Dr. Ponce inaugurated the domain all.sdsu.edu, which features online videos for diverse applications, including

 teaching, research, and service.
-The videos, three-hundred and ten
+The videos, four-hundred and five

 open to the world at-large, run on a media server (ion),